-- 36.1 Work will not extend into overtime without approval of the Employer.
-The Employee will have the right to refuse unscheduled overtime, however, scheduled overtime will be worked when required by the Employer as provided in ARTICLE 30. - 36.2 The Employer may establish a time bank for all Full-time Regular Employees and Full-time Seasonal Employees (the "Time Bank"). - 36.3 The Time Bank will be subject to the following conditions: - (f) the Employer may assign the Employee paid time off in lieu of paying overtime, meal penalty or payment for statutory holidays; - (g) time will be converted to straight time before being banked or when withdrawn.
+- Work will not extend into overtime without approval of the Employer.
+The Employee will have the right to refuse unscheduled overtime, however, scheduled overtime will be worked when required by the Employer as provided in ARTICLE 30. - The Employer may establish a time bank for all Full-time Regular Employees and Full-time Seasonal Employees (the "Time Bank"). - 36.3 The Time Bank will be subject to the following conditions: - (a) the Employer may assign the Employee paid time off in lieu of paying overtime, meal penalty or payment for statutory holidays; - (b) time will be converted to straight time before being banked or when withdrawn.
 For example, if an Employee works 3 hours of overtime and 1 hour of double time, up to 6.5 hours may go into the Time Bank.
-If an Employee has a negative balance of 6 hours in the Time Bank, then the Employee will work the equivalent of 6 hours straight time; - (h) all positive balances in the Time Bank will be paid out and any negative balances voided: - (i) by August 31 annually for Full-time Regular Employees; - (ii) within 2 weeks of layoff for all Employees; and
+If an Employee has a negative balance of 6 hours in the Time Bank, then the Employee will work the equivalent of 6 hours straight time; - (c) all positive balances in the Time Bank will be paid out and any negative balances voided: - (i) by August 31 annually for Full-time Regular Employees; - (ii) within 2 weeks of layoff for all Employees; and - (iii) within 2 weeks of the end of the Season for Full-time Seasonal Employees: - (d) for greater certainty, the Employer will not set-off the amount owing on a Full-time Seasonal Employee's final pay cheque at the end of the Season; and

-- (iii) within 2 weeks of the end of the Season for Full-time Seasonal Employees; - (i) for greater certainty, the Employer will not set-off the amount owing on a Full-time Seasonal Employee's final pay cheque at the end of the Season; and - (j) the Time Bank will be limited to a maximum positive balance of eighty (80) hours and a maximum negative balance of twenty (20) hours. - 36.4 Overtime Rates: Overtime will be calculated at the rate of one and one-half (1-1/2) times the straight time rate for the following categories which are mutually exclusive: - (f) time worked in excess of eight (8) hours; - (g) time worked in excess of forty (40) hours per week; - (h) all hours worked on a scheduled day off up to eight (8) hours; - all hours worked after an Employee has been called back to perform further work on a day when they have already been released after having completed their scheduled shift.
-Employees shall have the right to refuse call back except in emergency situations; - (j) all hours that encroach on the turnaround period.
-A turnaround period is the period of at least ten (10) hours between the end of one shift and the beginning of the next shift; - (k) all time worked at or after midnight and before 8:00 a.m. regardless of time of call; - (I) when a call requires work to commence at or after midnight and before 6:00 a.m., all time worked that day. - 36.5 Overtime will be calculated at two (2) times the straight time rate for the following categories which are mutually exclusive: - (f) time worked in excess of eleven (11) hours in a work day; - (g) time worked in excess of forty-eight (48) hours in a work week; - (h) time worked in excess of eight (8) hours on a scheduled day off; - (i) time worked in excess of eight (8) hours after encroaching on a turnaround period; - (j) all time worked on the seventh consecutive day, after which, for the purpose of calculating overtime, the count of days worked shall be reset to zero.

-36.6 Under no circumstance shall any compounded rates or benefits exceed three (3) times the straight time rate.
+- (e) the Time Bank will be limited to a maximum positive balance of eighty (80) hours and a maximum negative balance of twenty (20) hours. - 36.4 Overtime Rates: Overtime will be calculated at the rate of one and one-half (1-1/2) times the straight time rate for the following categories which are mutually exclusive: - (a) time worked in excess of eight (8) hours; - (b) time worked in excess of forty (40) hours per week; - (c) all hours worked on a scheduled day off up to eight (8) hours; - (d) all hours worked after an Employee has been called back to perform further work on a day when they have already been released after having completed their scheduled shift.
+Employees shall have the right to refuse call back except in emergency situations; - (e) all hours that encroach on the turnaround period.
+A turnaround period is the period of at least ten (10) hours between the end of one shift and the beginning of the next shift; - (f) all time worked at or after midnight and before 8:00 a.m. regardless of time of call; - (g) when a call requires work to commence at or after midnight and before 6:00 a.m., all time worked that day. - Overtime will be calculated at two (2) times the straight time rate for the following categories which are mutually exclusive: - (a) time worked in excess of eleven (11) hours in a work day; - (b) time worked in excess of forty-eight (48) hours in a work week; - (c) time worked in excess of eight (8) hours on a scheduled day off: - (d) time worked in excess of eight (8) hours after encroaching on a turnaround period; - (e) all time worked on the seventh consecutive day worked, and all subsequent consecutive days worked until a day off is given.
+Should the total consecutive number of days worked exceed ten (10), then the overtime rate shall continue until two consecutive days off are given. - 36.6 Under no circumstance shall any compounded rates or benefits exceed three (3) times the straight time rate.